Lamington National ParkCurrently Closed

 - Time Required: 02:00 Hrs

-- Tags: National Park, Family And Kids, Nature
+- Tags: National Park, Family And Kids, Point Of Interest, Nature

 Lamington National Park is a 20,600 hectares situated on the Lamington Plateau of the McPherson Range.
 It is famous for its stunning natural beauty, unperturbed rainforests, antediluvian trees and amazing biodiversity.
 This place has great views from several spots.
 It has a wide variety of trails, from very easy to super difficult.
 A number of waterfalls dot the region, and provide a great ecological impetus.
 Visit this place to experience the magic of the virgin rainforests and breathtaking biodiversity.